partykit/partykit/apps/blog/src/content/blog/partykit-at-viteconf.md

 <img style="width:400px; height: auto;" src="/content-images/partykit-at-viteconf/hearts-go-up.gif" alt='A reaction counter going up'>

 A week before the conference, Matias Capeletto, a Vite core maintainer, added a real-time reaction counter to the platform using [our example](https://github.com/partykit/example-reactions) as reference.
-In his words:
+At first, the team wasn't sure if they would be able to implement real-time features in such a short timeframe, but using the examples, they had a working prototype in less than a day.
+In Matias' words:

 <a href="https://twitter.com/patak_dev/status/1708849034201268561" target="_blank" rel="noopener noreferrer"><img style="width:650px; height: auto;" src="/content-images/partykit-at-viteconf/patak-partykit.png" alt='Pataks tweet: "I finally got an opportunity to try PartyKit.
 It works like a charm.
 A true pleasure to use 💜 Youll play with it this week at the ViteConf party 🍿"'></a>